Available 24h

 Description

-Stunning Edwardian cabinet, mahogany and inlaid porcelain, with a shaped and inlaid stand, molded cornice above neoclassical intarsia for the frieze, a single glazed shelf closing the door, all surrounded by glazed, curved sides with satin cross-hatching, all standing on tapered legs connected by a shaped stretcher.
+Stunning Edwardian cabinet, mahogany and inlaid with porcelain, featuring a shaped and inlaid stand, a molded cornice above neoclassical intarsia for the frieze, a single glass door with a glass-enclosed shelf, all surrounded by glass, curved sides with satin crossbars, and standing on tapered legs connected by a shaped stretcher.
 This antique vitrine is in excellent original condition, ready to be placed in your home.

 Many styles characterize antique furniture, but a few key ones stand out.
-Eclectic furniture is rooted in the 19th century, during the reign of the Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-The next style is Baroque, derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces designed to radiate splendor and play a prominent role in luxury.
-Materials were selectively chosen to emphasize the grandeur of these items.
+Antique products in Rococo and Louis XV styles are also interesting and worth noting.
+The Baroque style, derived from the Portuguese word 'barocco'—meaning irregularly developed pearl—was characterized by highly ornate furniture designed to radiate splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to emphasize the grandeur of these pieces.

-Today, we can see how much influence the Baroque style has had on modern classical furniture, which is often designed with a strong resemblance to the historical period.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and robust, using brown stains, moldings, strong bases, and bas-reliefs.
-These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Renaissance furniture was quite heavy and massive, often using brown stains, with moldings, strong bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly defined chest furniture.
 Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion’s paws, eagle heads—these are common motifs in Renaissance style.
-Many global brands now reproduce furniture inspired by Italian and French artisans, paying homage to and preserving the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently across countries, and each style had its unique character.
-This is especially crucial when searching for an exclusive antique that suits your interior.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans, paying homage to and preserving the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
+This is especially important when searching for an exclusive antique that suits your interior.

-The key to elite antique furniture is originality.
-Ultimately, this is what matters most to buyers, as the market is flooded with counterfeits.
-Luxury Products provides documentation confirming the authenticity of each item, matching the description and photos.
+The key aspect of elite antique furniture is originality.
+This is ultimately crucial for buyers, as the market is flooded with many imitations.
+Luxury Products provides documentation confirming the authenticity of each item, matching the description and photographs.
 We also have appraisers, art experts, and historians from around the world at your disposal.

 Manufacturer information